 Fleshy perennial herb spreading by prostrate stems

-and rooting at nodes so forming mats in salty soil at margins of salt marshes
+and rooting at nodes so forming mats in salty soil at margins of salt

 |A closely related Carpobrotus (C. edulis)